top of page

 Mentorship: Given that the publishing industry is stubbornly dominated by white folks, we believe it’s critical to support the entry and advancement of BIPOC professionals.
 To this end, we have prioritized the selection of BIPOC applicants to our mentorship program and have set the goal that 50% of our mentees self-identify as BIPOC.

-• Current status: 75% of our inaugural mentee cohort self-identify as BIPOC.
+• Current status: 100% of our 2021-2022 mentee cohort who completed our survey (50% response rate) self-identify as BIPOC.

 bottom of page